2025-2026 WI Animal Legislation

 AB239/SB238: These bills relate to the harassment of search and rescue dogs and provide a penalty.
 AB239 was introduced 5/2/25 and referred to the Assembly Committee on Criminal Justice and Public Safety.
 SB238 was introduced 5/9/25 and referred to the Senate Commitee on Judiciary and Public Safety.
 On 10/14/25 the Assembly passed AB239.

 AB366/SB327: These bills relate to emotional support animals in housing, falsely claiming that an animal is a service animal, and provide a penalty.
-AB366 was introduced on 7/17/25 and referred to the Assembly Committee on Housing and Real Estate.
-SB327 was introduced on 6/12/25 and referred to the Senate Committee on Insurance, Housing, Rural Issues and Forestry.
-On 10/7/25 the Assembly passed AB366.
+The bills were passed as amended, presented to the governor on 12/4/25, and vetoed by the governor on 12/5/25.

 AB551/SB548: AB551 was introduced 10/15/25 and referred to the Assembly Committee on Sporting Heritage.
 SB548 was introduced 10/17/25 and referred to the Senate Committee on Financial Institutions and Sporting Heritage.
 Current law allows the DNR to manage and provide funding to conduct testing for CWD in cervids.
 Currently the DNR administers a program under which it provides CWD sampling stations, including self-service kiosks where hunters may drop off deer carcass parts for sampling.
 These bills codify this program by requiring the DNR to establish and administer it and provide one million dollars in the 2025-27 fiscal biennium for the program.
 The bills allows the DNR to contract with private entities to conduct the sampling and to pay private entities per sample taken.